vitiral/artifact_py/README.md

   - tst-unittests
 ```

-All attributes and settings are specified with an [anchor_txt] code block, which looks like this:
+All attributes and settings are specified with an [anchor_txt] code block.

+Settings are specified like this, anywhere in the document:

     ```yaml @
     artifact:
       root_dir: ./
       code_paths:
         - src/
+    ```

+Artifact attributes like this:

+    ```yaml @
     partof:
       - SPC-other